Deputy Commissioner of Revenue

 The Deputy Commissioner of Revenue’s role includes a myriad of duties and activities which are positioned to bring to fruition the plans and goals of the Commissioner of Revenue.
 These activities include, but are not limited to: the development and communication of major tax policies; the creation and implementation of actions which increase the efficiency and effectiveness of the Revenue Department; liaison functions with the Governor and governor’s staff; and interactions with various legislators, business groups, and professional associations.

-Prior to joining the department, Stewart worked as a sole practitioner in the Atlanta, Georgia area, and was previously a manager in the Private Business Advisory and the Governmental practices of KPMG in Atlanta.
+Prior to joining the department, Curtis worked as a sole practitioner in the Atlanta, Georgia area, and was previously a manager in the Private Business Advisory and the Governmental practices of KPMG in Atlanta.

-As Deputy Commissioner, he is responsible for overseeing the Individual and Corporate Tax Division, the Office of Economic Development, and the Investigations Division.
-He is also responsible for Financial Operations and the Internal Audit functions.
+As Deputy Commissioner, he is responsible for overseeing the Income Tax Audit and Appeals Division, the Office of Economic Development, and the Investigations Division.
+He is also responsible for the Financial Operations functions.

 Curtis, a native of Greenville, Alabama, received a Bachelor of Science degree from the Commerce School of Washington and Lee University in Lexington, Virginia.